topherhunt/cheatsheets/gdpr.md

 ## Handling data requests

   * Start by confirming their identity.
 Ask for a scan of a photo id (eg. passport or drivers license).
 I should refuse any requesters who don't prove who they are.
+This of course means that user data requests can't safely be processed unless I retain enough data to determine whether the requester is in fact the owner of that data.